0PeterAdel/Money-Management/README.md

 ## 📜 About The Project

+This is a comprehensive, self-hosted financial management system built with a **modern microservices architecture**.
+The system features:

+- **Microservices Architecture**: Independently deployable services for auth, notifications, and bot functionality
+- **API Gateway**: Centralized routing and request handling
+- **Modern Web Interface**: React + TypeScript frontend with beautiful UI
+- **Telegram Bot**: Bilingual (English/Arabic) conversational bot interface
+- **Collaborative Features**: Democratic voting system for expenses and deposits
+- **Scalable Design**: Docker-based deployment with container orchestration

-This project is a comprehensive, self-hosted financial management system designed to function as a personal and group financial assistant.
-It moves beyond simple expense logging by introducing a layer of collaborative governance, where financial entries and deposits require confirmation from group members, ensuring transparency and trust.
+The system moves beyond simple expense logging by introducing collaborative governance, where financial entries and deposits require confirmation from group members, ensuring transparency and trust.

-The entire system is controlled through a sophisticated, bilingual (English/Arabic) Telegram bot that offers a seamless, conversational user experience.
-The backend is a robust API built with FastAPI, handling all the complex logic, data storage, and security.

-The ultimate goal is to create a "Jarvis" for personal and group life management, starting with the most critical aspect: finances.

 ---